 Understanding DSS tenantsThursday 27 August 2009, by The landlord guy

-If you’ve been looking for new tenants, you may have come across a type of person known as the DSS tenant.
-Here’s a quick primer on what you need to know about this type of tenant:
+If you’ve been looking for new tenants you may have come across a type of person known as the ‘DSS tenant’.
+Or perhaps you’ve noticed DSS mentioned in property adverts, with some ads stating ‘No DSS’?

-What’s a DSS tenant?
+What is a DSS tenant?

 DSS stands for Department of Social Security, which means DSS tenants receive financial housing benefits from the local council, also known as Local Housing Allowance (LHA).
 The allowance will contribute towards their living expenses

 Typically DSS tenants also have to cover a shortfall each month.
 For example, if the tenant’s rent is £500pcm, they may receive an allowance of £400 per month.
 In that case, your tenant will have to cover a shortfall.
 Bear in mind that a lot of DSS tenants aren’t employed, so it’s important to investigate how the tenant will cover this shortfall.

 There’s good and bad in every kind of tenant, and although DSS tenants get a lot of negative publicity, they should be treated like any other tenant.

 We’ve been listening to your feedback, and have been working for months to make your experience on the UK’s number one classifieds site even better.
 So here’s what’s new. ...Read More